Zach LaVine's Success and Achievements in Timeline

 February 2015: Won Slam Dunk Contest

-2016: All-Star Weekend MVP
+2016: All-Star Weekend

 During the 2016 All-Star Weekend, Zach LaVine scored 30 points for Team USA in the Rising Stars Challenge to capture MVP honors.
 He also became the fourth player ever to win consecutive Slam Dunk Contests.

-2016: Consecutive Slam Dunk Contest
+2016: Consecutive Dunk Contest wins

 In 2016, Zach LaVine became the fourth NBA player to ever win consecutive dunk contests.

-January 13, 2018: First Game After Injury
+January 13, 2018: First game after injury

-2020: Olympic Gold Medal
+2020: Won Gold Medal

 February 24, 2021: Named All-Star Reserve

-On February 24, 2021, Zach LaVine was named a reserve for the 2021 NBA All-Star Game.
+On February 24, 2021, Zach LaVine was named a reserve for the 2021 NBA All-Star Game, marking his first All-Star selection.

-2021: NBA All-Star Selection
+2021: Named NBA All-Star

 In 2021, Zach LaVine was named an NBA All-Star with the Chicago Bulls.